 If there is more than £250,000, the first £250,000 will go to the spouse/civil partner and the rest of the estate is divided into two equal funds.
-One fund is held on trust for the spouse/civil partner for life with remainder to the children also to be held on trust.
-In other words, the PRs will invest 50% of the rest of the estate in a fund and pay the interest to the surviving spouse/civil partner for life and thereafter it will be paid in accordance with the trust.
+One fund will go to the spouse/civil partner absolutely.
 The other 50% will be invested by the PRs for the benefit of the children who will ultimately receive that portion of the estate.
-These legacies are defined as 'statutory legacies' and in Northern Ireland pass to the surviving spouse and/or children absolutely.
+These legacies are defined as 'statutory legacies' and in Northern Ireland pass to the children absolutely.

 The spouse/civil partner's entitlement to the benefits under the intestacy rules is conditional on the spouse/civil partner surviving the intestate for 28 days.
 Where the intestate's spouse/civil partner dies within 28 days of the intestate, the estate is distributed as if the spouse/civil partner had not survived the intestate.
 For example, John is survived by his wife Jane and daughter Pam.
 If Jane dies within 28 days of John's death Pam will inherit the whole of John's estate.